scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 # SCION Data Plane use by the SCION Control Plane {#app-b}
 {:numbered="false"}

 The SCION Control Plane RPC APIs rely on QUIC connections carried by the SCION dataplane.
 The main difference between QUIC over native UDP and QUIC over UDP/SCION is the need for a UDP/SCION connection initiator to identify the relevant peer (service resolution) and to select a path to it.
-Since the Control Service is itself the source of path segment information, the following bootstraping strategies apply:
+Since the Control Service is itself the source of path segment information, the following bootstrapping strategies apply:

 * Neighboring ASes craft one-hop-paths directly.
 This allows multihop paths to be constructed and propagated incrementally.
 * Constructed multihop paths are registered with the Control Service at the origin core AS.
 The path to that AS is the very path being